MicrosoftDocs/sql-docs/docs/2014/relational-databases/statistics/view-statistics-properties.md

 2. Click the plus sign to expand the **Tables** folder.

-3. Click the plus sign to expand the table in which you want to view the statistic’s properties.
+3. Click the plus sign to expand the table in which you want to view the statistic's properties.

 4. Click the plus sign to expand the **Statistics** folder.